Search engine optimization (SEO) is finally getting the recognition it's due. According to Krish Kumar, COO at SEO leader BrightEdge:

 HubSpot offers AI-powered capabilities as part of its marketing automation platform.
 With HubSpot, sophisticated machine learning is used to "understand the themes that search engines associate your content with," and then suggest how to build out the perfect pillar strategy to capture search traffic.

-How to Get Started with AI in SEO
+How to Get Started with an AI Tool for SEO Success

-If you're an SEO professional or rely on search rankings to power your marketing, chances are that AI can help you increase revenue and reduce costs.
+If you're a search engine optimization professional or rely on search rankings to power your marketing, chances are that AI can help you increase revenue and reduce costs.
 That means now is the time to get started with AI, no matter your skill or comfort level.

 To do so means you build a potentially insurmountable competitive advantage.
 To delay means you risk getting left behind.